alexnjh/apan50-kube-demo/README.md

     ```

-5. __HPA will automatically scale the pods when the current pods experience heavy load let's generate some artificial CPU load on the pods and see the HPA in action
+**5. HPA will automatically scale the pods when the current pods experience heavy load let's generate some artificial CPU load on the pods and see the HPA in action**

     1. To increase the load open the sample website and click on the benchmark on the top right-hand corner